 Are new sunscreen regulations needed?

 In the United States, the FDA is proposing some new sunscreen regulations to tamp down on these harmful chemicals.
 Hopefully, some or all of these chemicals will be phased out for our safety.

 Further, a recent study in JAMA concluded that the blood concentration of three of the most prevalent sunscreen ingredients continued to rise with daily use and then remained in the body for at least 24 hours after sunscreen use ended.
 Based on a recent ruling by the FDA, it has been stated that “oxybenzone and 13 other ingredients are not classified as safe and effective for use.”
 This might be a good time to remind you of the New York Times 2017 story entitled, “Are Your Sperm In Trouble”, cited the effects sunscreen ingredients have on sperm.
 Many of these studies are more than 5+ years old.
 I can’t tell you why the FDA is only now calling for more stringent testing.

-And it's not just us as human beings who are at risk.
-Oxybenzone is also impacting the environment: it's destroying coral reefs.
-Hawaii signed the first bill in the US to ban oxybenzone and octinoxate from sunscreens, which will go into effect in January 2021.
+And it’s not just us human beings who are at risk.
+Oxybenzone is also impacting the environment: it’s destroying coral reefs.
+Hawaii signed the first bill in the US to ban oxybenzone and octinoxate from sunscreens, which went into effect in January 2021.

 Other ingredients of concern in sunscreens include:

 - Retinyl palmitate: This is a form of Vitamin A intended to provide antioxidant protection, but some evidence suggests it may actually accelerate skin tumors and lesions.